Urban Planning + Design + Research

 About Andrew Stokols

-Andrew Stokols is a PhD candidate in urban planning and policy at MIT, where his research looks at how urban technologies (smart cities, IoT, 5G, AI) are being shaped in an era of geopolitical competition, with research in Southeast Asia and China.
+Dr. Andrew Stokols received his PhD in urban planning and political economy at MIT, where his research looked at how urban technologies (smart cities, IoT, 5G, AI) are being shaped in an era of geopolitical competition, with research in Southeast Asia and China.
 Previously he was research director for ETH Future Cities Lab Singapore, worked at World Resources Institute in Washington D.C., and as research director at Peking University’s Ecological urbanism center.
 He has a Master’s degree in urban planning from Harvard graduate school of design and a Bachelor’s from UC-Berkeley in Chinese history and urban planning, and has been a visiting Fulbright Scholar at Xi’an University of Architecture and Technology.
+Currently Andrew is a lecturer and postdoctoral fellow at MIT.

 Andrew’s current research explores the varieties of digital urbanism emerging throughout the world, drawing on the perspectives of political science, science and technology studies (STS), and urban theory to explore the co-evolution of urban space and digital technologies, and the ways in which national governments increasingly use urban development to incubate new economic sectors and project national power.
 Some main questions/goals of this research are: